aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 What you just did was replicate a portion of that based on the `IsDrRegion=true` flag.
 We set the flag to true this time to spin up some additional resources and not spin up others.
 </details>

+Once you see **Waiting for changeset to be created..Waiting for stack create/update to complete**, you can continue on.
+This doesn't mean the stack is done, but you can do the Database Replication portion in parallel.
+Check back later and make sure you see **Successfully created/updated stack - mm-secondary-region**.

 ### Database Replication